pgulutzan/pgfindlib/README.md

 <H3 id="Re order of execution">Re order of execution</H3><HR>
 <P>Officially it's LD_AUDIT then LD_PRELOAD then DT_RPATH then LD_LIBRARY_PATH then DT_RUNPATH then ld.so.cache
-then default_paths, so that's the display order.
+then default_paths then LD_PGFINDLIB_PATH, so that's the display order.
 However, one of the function's benefits is that it provides enough information for programmers to pick .so files from the buffer and dlopen() them ignoring the loader's order.
 Also the calling program can change the desired order, or add and remove sources, via